Introduction

 dnar-unpack binary-cache --cache my-cache

-This will unpack delta.dnar from the current working directory into a local binary cache directory at my-cache with the same layout as nix copy, which can then be imported using nix copy:
+Will unpack delta.dnar from the current working directory into a local binary cache directory at my-cache with the same layout as nix copy, which can then be imported using nix copy:

 nix copy --from file://$(readlink -f my-cache) --all --no-check-sigs